Battle of the Defile: Background

 In the hope of reversing the situation, in early 730 Caliph Hisham ibn Abd al-Malik (r.
 723–743) appointed a new governor in Khurasan: the experienced general Junayd ibn Abd al-Rahman al-Murri, who had been recently engaged in the pacification of Sindh.
 The difficult security situation at the time is illustrated by the fact that Junayd needed an escort of 7,000 cavalry after crossing the Oxus River, and that he was attacked by the Türgesh khagan Suluk while riding to link up with the army of his predecessor, Ashras al-Sulami, who in the previous year had advanced up to Bukhara in a hard-fought campaign.
 After difficult fighting, Junayd and his escort were able to repel the attack and link up with al-Sulami's forces.
-Bukhara and most of Sogdiana was recovered soon after, as the Türgesh army withdrew north towards Samarkand.
+Bukhara and most of Sogdia was recovered soon after, as the Türgesh army withdrew north towards Samarkand.
 The Muslim army followed and scored a victory in a battle fought near the city.
 Junayd then retired with his troops to winter in Merv.
 During the winter, rebellions broke out south of the Oxus in Tokharistan, which had previously been quiescent under Muslim rule.
 Junayd was forced to set out for Balkh and there dispersed 28,000 of his men to quell the revolt.
 This left him seriously short of men when, in early 731, the Türgesh laid siege to Samarkand and appeals for aid arrived from the city's governor, Sawra ibn al-Hurr al-Abani.
 Despite the opinion of the army's veteran Khurasani Arab leaders, who counselled that he should wait to reassemble his forces and not cross the Oxus with fewer than 50,000 men, Junayd resolved to march immediately to Samarkand's rescue.